bd2kccd/bd2kccd.github.io/docs_src/causal-web.md

 ![FGES Algorithm Step One Menu Page](img/fgs-step-1.png)

-Here, the **FGES** algorithm page allows user to modify its parameters.
+Here, the **FGES Continuous** algorithm page allows user to modify its parameters.

 - The first one is Penalty Discount and its default value is 2.
 - The second one is Search Maximum Degree and its default value is 100.